shubham1-618/opensearch-terraform/docs/lambda-functions.md

 The project uses two main Lambda functions:

-1. **IAM User Mapper** - Maps IAM users to OpenSearch roles
+1. **IAM User Mapper** - Maps IAM users to OpenSearch roles and creates IAM users if they don't exist
-2. **Snapshot Function** - Creates backups of the OpenSearch domain
+2. **Snapshot Function** - Creates hourly backups of the OpenSearch domain

 ## IAM User Mapper Function

 ### Purpose
 The IAM User Mapper function automates the process of granting IAM users access to OpenSearch by mapping them to OpenSearch security roles.
+It can also automatically create IAM users if they don't exist.

 ### How It Works
-1. **Receives Request**: The function expects an event with a `userName` parameter.
+1. **Receives Request**: The function expects an event with a `userName` parameter and optional `createIfMissing` parameter.
-2. **Retrieves IAM ARN**: It uses the AWS SDK to get the ARN (Amazon Resource Name) of the specified IAM user.
+2. **Creates or Retrieves IAM User**:
+   - If `createIfMissing` is true (default), it checks if the user exists
+   - If the user doesn't exist, it creates a new IAM user with console access (password) and programmatic access (access key)
+   - If the user exists, it retrieves the user's ARN
 3. **Maps User to Role**: It maps the user ARN to the "all_access" role in OpenSearch by:
    - Retrieving current role mappings
    - Checking if the user is already mapped
    - Appending the user ARN to the role if not already present
    - Updating the role mapping via the OpenSearch API
+4. **Returns Credentials**: If a new user was created, it returns the temporary password and access keys in the response

 ### Configuration
 - **Runtime**: Python